 Up to two awards may be given during an awards cycle.
 Each recipient receives full complimentary registration and related expenses for hotel and travel to attend the SAA Annual Meeting during the year in which the award is received.
 In addition, each recipient receives a complimentary one-year membership in SAA.

-The committee consists of the chair of the Archivists and Archives of Color Roundtable, one member of the Archivists and Archives of Color Roundtable selected by the chair of the roundtable to serve a one-year term, one SAA member selected by the SAA President-elect to serve a one-year term, and one of the co-chairs of the SAA Awards Committee (ex officio).
-The Chair of the Archivists and Archives of Color Roundtable shall serve as chair of the subcommittee and shall present the award.
+The committee consists of the chair of the Archivists and Archives of Color Section, one member of the Archivists and Archives of Color Section selected by the chair of the roundtable to serve a one-year term, one SAA member selected by the SAA President-elect to serve a one-year term, and one of the co-chairs of the SAA Awards Committee (ex officio).
+The Chair of the Archivists and Archives of Color Section shall serve as chair of the subcommittee and shall present the award.

 1994: Kathryn M. Neal (University of Michigan)

 1995: Ida E. Jones (Howard University)

 1997: Gloria Meraz (University of Texas at Austin)